MTD ITSA delayed by two years

 Example

-Joe runs two sole trader businesses: the Cake Shop and Sparkes Electricians.
+Joe runs two sole trader businesses: The Cake Shop and Sparkes Electricians.
 He also has two buy-to-let properties.

-Every quarter, by the same due date, Joe will need to make three separate quarterly updates, for the Cake Shop, Sparkes Electricians and the group of properties.
+Every quarter, by the same due date, Joe will need to make three separate quarterly updates, for The Cake Shop, Sparkes Electricians and the group of properties.

 Finally, Joe will have to make a Final Declaration for all this taxable income.
 This will confirm the completeness of all three 'businesses' and also provide any other taxable income e.g. employment income, bank interest, dividends and claim any other allowances.